zchee/golang-wiki/WindowsCrossCompiling.md

 $ ~/bin/buildpkg windows 386
 ```

-to build windows/386 version of Go commands and packages.
-You can, probably, see it from my script, I exclude building of any cgo related parts - these will not work for me, since I do not have correspondent gcc cross-compiling tools installed.
+to build Windows/386 version of Go commands and packages.
+You can probably see from my script that I exclude building of any cgo related parts &mdash; these will not work for me, since I do not have correspondent gcc cross-compiling tools installed.
 So I just skip those.

-Now we're ready to build our windows executable:
+Now we're ready to build our Windows executable:

 ```go
 $ cat hello.go